 La Clusaz (meaning a narrow path between two mountains) Ski Resort is in the picturesque Haute-Savoie region in the south-east of France.
-Pretty and unspoiled it is a charming village with cosy chalet-style restaurants and accommodation.
+Pretty and unspoiled it is a charming village with cosy chalet-style restaurants and accommodations.

-The resort is always developing and creating new things such as building new chairlifts like the Deta to improve skiers overall experience of the area.
+The resort is always developing and creating new things such as building new chairlifts like the Deta to improve skiers’ overall experience of the area.
 Recently there were 2 new ski mountaineering tracks created for beginners and experts through the trees.

 One reaches the summit of the Beauregard Plateau from the Hameau des Alpes (5kms).
-The other one from Les Joux to Belvedere Massif (4kms) have been created to give you a different type of skiing experience.
+The other one from Les Joux to Belvedere Massif (4kms) has been created to give you a different type of skiing experience.

 - If it is going to be a clear day and you are a confident skier, then head up to the top of Col de Baime, where you can see Mont Blanc.

 Quick Overview of the SkiPasses & Ski Area

 Ski passes are available for La Clusaz / Manigod Ski Area (Beauregard / Etale / Balme / Aiguille and Croix ( Fry /Merctassier)) or an Aravis Pass which also includes St Jean de Sixt and Le Grand-Bornand Ski Resort.

 These ski passes are available either for a single day, 2 days or 6 consecutive days.
 You can also get a family pass.